heartanalytics/heartanalytics.github.io/docs/research.markdown

 1. Seshadri, S., Mukherjee, U.K., Pappu, S., & Molitor, D. (2024). *Digital Healthcare Collaboratory Establishment*.
 Gies Health Initiative, Gies College of Business, University of Illinois Urbana-Champaign.

 This proposal seeks to establish a multi-disciplinary Digital Healthcare Collaboratory to foster research and innovation in digital healthcare technologies, particularly for rural and underserved communities.
-The project has been awarded $349,950 in seed funding.